-- 7.27.1 For this policy, a senior is at least 60 years of age.
-(Amended Nov 2022) - 7.27.2 Proceeds may be used to develop and deliver regularly scheduled programs and activities that assist seniors to remain physically, mentally, and socially active in the community, such as: (Amended Nov 2022) - a) educational programs for seniors to learn a new skill such as technology, language, arts, and hobbies (e.g., card games); - b) physical activity for seniors to play, strengthen, compete, and re-energize themselves through physical and mental activities; and - c) programs to encourage social interaction among seniors (e.g., day trips to various attractions or venues, organized celebratory events, etc.). - 7.27.3 Seniors entertainment, including meals but excluding liquor, is an eligible use of Proceeds under the following circumstances: - the entertainment is available to all seniors in the HFN community; - b) a minimum of 75 per cent of those partaking in the entertainment are seniors; and - c) the expenditures paid from proceeds are on a cost recovery basis and not intended to generate profit. - 7.27.4 Seniors' travel is an eligible use of proceeds under the following circumstances: - a) the travel is available to all seniors in the HFN community; - b) a minimum of 75 per cent of those travelling are seniors; and - c) expenditures are restricted to direct transportation, meals and accommodation costs: and (Amended Nov 2022) - d) for travel outside of Alberta, a Travel Itinerary form (Form 5443) must be submitted t and approved by AGLC (see Section 7.30).
+- 7.27.1 For this policy, a senior is at least 60 years of age. - 7.27.2 Proceeds may be used to develop and deliver regularly scheduled programs and activities that assist seniors to remain physically, mentally, and socially active in the community, such as: - a) educational programs for seniors to learn a new skill such as technology, language, arts, and hobbies (e.g., card games); - physical activity for seniors to play, strengthen, compete, and re-energize themselves through physical and mental activities; and - programs to encourage social interaction among seniors (e.g., day trips to various attractions or venues, organized celebratory events, etc.). - 7.27.3 Seniors entertainment, including meals but excluding liquor, is an eligible use of Proceeds under the following circumstances: - a) the entertainment is available to all seniors in the HFN community; - b) a minimum of 75 per cent of those partaking in the entertainment are seniors; and - c) the expenditures paid from proceeds are on a cost recovery basis and not intended to generate profit. - 7.27.4 Seniors' travel is an eligible use of proceeds under the following circumstances: - a) the travel is available to all seniors in the HFN community; - b) a minimum of 75 per cent of those travelling are seniors; and - c) expenditures are restricted to direct transportation, meals and accommodation costs. - d) for travel outside of Alberta, a Travel Itinerary form (Form 4443) must be submitted and approved by AGLC (see Section 7.30).